twbs/bootstrap/README.md

 Bug tracker
 -----------

 Have a bug?
-Please create an issue here on GitHub!
-Also, when filing please make sure you're familiar with [necolas's guidelines](https://github.com/necolas/issue-guidelines). thanks! <3
+Please create an issue here on GitHub that conforms with [necolas's guidelines](https://github.com/necolas/issue-guidelines).

 https://github.com/twitter/bootstrap/issues